Unity-Technologies/ml-agents/docs/Reinforcement-Learning-in-Unity.md

 * The training scene must start automatically when your Unity application is launched by the training process.
 * The scene must include at least one **External** brain.
 * The Academy must reset the scene to a valid starting point for each episode of training.
-* A training episode must have a definite end — either using `Max Steps` or by each agent setting itslef to `done`.
+* A training episode must have a definite end — either using `Max Steps` or by each agent setting itself to `done`.

 ## Types of Training Scenarios